Deborah Sampson: Marriage

-Sampson married Benjamin Gannett (1757–1837), a Sharon, Massachusetts farmer, in Stoughton, Massachusetts on April 7, 1785.
-After her discharge and marriage to Gannett, Sampson lived the first few years of her civilian life as a typical farmer’s wife.
+Sampson married Benjamin Gannett (1757–1837), a Sharon, Massachusetts, farmer, in Stoughton, Massachusetts, on April 7, 1785.
+After her discharge and marriage to Gannett, Sampson lived as a typical farmer’s wife.
 They were the parents of four children: Earl (b.
-1786), Mary (b.
+1786), Mary ("Polly") (b.
 1788), Patience (b.
 1790), and Susanna Baker Shepherd, whom they adopted after she was orphaned.
 They lived with Gannett's father on the Gannett family farm, but had limited success because it was smaller than average and the land had been overworked.